MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

 #### Mari <img src="/assets/img/touchaliensynth/mari.png" alt="" width="10%" />

-Mari contributed with her aquired javascript knowledge from last week, about filter nodes, the interactvity between the sound and faders and buttons, and the responsive design with css.
+Mari contributed with her acquired Javascript knowledge from last week, about filter nodes, the interactivity between the sound and faders and buttons, and the responsive design with CSS.
 During the week, her main responsibility in the team was to research the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Touch_events" target="_blank"> touch event functionality </a>, that would allow our final product to work on touch screen devices.
 She also made a <a href="https://www.youtube.com/watch?v=xl7XN5LBFpA" target="_blank">prototype</a> that implemented a canvas with drawing function into the sound- and aesthetic design of <a href="https://mct-master.github.io/audio-programming/2019/02/11/Alien-Reese.html" target="_blank">Sam's Reese the Alien synth</a>.

 #### Sam <img src="/assets/img/touchaliensynth/sam.png" alt="" width="10%" />

 Sam took the role of expanding and improving the functionality of the audio code for the synth.
-This included utilising the Tuna.js library for new effect nodes, expanding the audio parameters from the original “Reece da Alien” prototype made a week ago.
+This included utilising the Tuna.js library for new effect nodes, expanding the audio parameters from the original <a href="https://mct-master.github.io/audio-programming/2019/02/11/Alien-Reese.html" target="_blank">Sam's Reese the Alien synth</a> prototype made a week ago.